Learn Japanese To Survive! Katakana War Game Cover

 • “The story so far is quite good, though the playable characters and voice acting aren't to my personal taste; the very cutesy and annoying style of voice acting and character design detracts from the experience.”

-• “There are incorrect phonetics and pronunciation references, half-hearted kana stroke order representations, and terrible voice acting.
-The character design is filled with overused clichés, and I found myself not caring about the characters at all.
-The character bios were poorly written and made no difference in the game, not even in relation to other characters.”
+• “(Some) incorrect phonetics and pronunciation references, half-hearted kana stroke order representations, terrible voice acting, and an overabundance of clichés in character design.
+I found myself not caring about the characters in any way whatsoever; the character bios were poorly written and did not make any difference in the game, not even in relation to other characters.”

 • replayability1 mentions

-The game's replayability is enhanced by the addition of voice acting in cutscenes, a variety of playable characters for player preference, and improved combat flow that allows for more strategic decision-making.
-Additionally, the removal of random battles in favor of visible enemies on the overworld and in dungeons provides players with the option to engage or avoid encounters, further increasing the game's replay value.
+The game's replayability is enhanced by the addition of voice acting in cutscenes, a variety of playable characters for player preference, and improved combat flow that allows for more strategic gameplay.
+The removal of random battles in favor of visible enemies on the overworld and dungeons also encourages exploration and tactical engagement, making each playthrough feel distinct.

 • “The addition of voice acting in cutscenes and more playable characters allows for a fresh experience with each playthrough, as players can swap characters based on their preferences.”

-• “Improvements to the flow of combat, such as turn order being based on character speed, enhance the strategic elements of the game, making each replay feel unique.”
+• “Improvements to the flow of combat, such as turn order being based on character speed, enhance the strategic depth of the game, making each replay feel unique.”

-• “The game lacks significant changes in story or gameplay mechanics upon replaying, making it feel more like a chore than an enjoyable experience.”
+• “The game lacks significant changes in story or gameplay mechanics upon replaying, making it feel repetitive after the first playthrough.”

-• “Once you've completed the game, there isn't much incentive to go back; the side quests and collectibles don't offer enough variety to warrant a second playthrough.”
+• “Once you've completed the game, there isn't much incentive to go back; the side quests and collectibles don't offer enough variety to keep me engaged.”

 Positive mentions (%)Positive